NASA-SW-VnV/fret/fret-electron/docs/_media/user-interface/writingReqs.md

 ***

 You can expand a variable on the *GLOSSARY* tab to see more details.
-The details include a list of requirements referencing this variable and show values of varialbe attributes that are defined.
+The details include a list of requirements referencing this variable and show values of variable attributes that are defined.
 Current attributes of a variable include *variable type*, *data type*, *assignment*, *modelComponent*, and *description*.

 ***